nopnop2002/esp-idf-mirf/README.md

 |||nRF24L01|--(Payload)-->|nRF24L01|||||

 Using a data rate of 250KBps extends the range of radio waves.
-However, it takes time to send PAYLOAD and receive ACK PACKET, so it is necessary to increase the delay of automatic retransmission.
+However, since it takes time to send PAYLOAD and receive ACK PACKET, the delay time for automatic retransmission should be larger than 250uS.
 If the delay of automatic retransmission is not increased, it is considered as a transmission failure.

 See the data sheet for details on Enhanced ShockBurst.